Softsapiens/almaraz/example/README.md

 # Almaraz example

-This is a WebFlux application to demonstrated how to use Almaraz library.
+This is a WebFlux application to demonstrate how to use Almaraz library.

 The application was created with Spring Boot wizard.
 Then, it was added the Almaraz dependency in the pom.xml file.

-The applications includes the following classes:
+The application includes the following classes:

 | Class | Description |
 | ----- | ----------- |